ZakariaOB/SqliMicroservices/src/Samples/Tasks/Tasks.md

     - ../products/categories"
  - Add attributes property to product table => **Attributes = new Dictionary<string, object>**

- - Separate read on write database => Steps descriptions
+ - Mimoun: Separate read and write database => Steps descriptions
  - Validations
     - Add some custom validations:
        - Should Have Description If Price IsGreater Than100